-There are nine main reasons why a credit card application may be declined, with most relating to your credit history and your relationship with debt.
+There are ten main reasons why a credit card application may be declined, with most relating to your credit history and your relationship with debt.
 We cover the reasons why in detail below while also sharing a few tips on what to do next to lower your odds of having to face another credit card denial.

 1. Your credit score isn’t high enough

 We’ve talked about credit scores at length at Ratehub.
 And for good reason: it’s a three-digit score used by everyone from the big banks to landlords to gauge how responsible you are with managing borrowed money.
-Think of it as a report card for your finances.
+Think of it like a report card for your finances.

 If you’ve been rejected for a credit card, it may be because you didn’t have a high enough credit score for the particular card.
 Banks don’t explicitly state if a specific score is required to get approved for a credit card, but the general rule of thumb is the higher your score, the better.